politicalwatch/politicalwatch.es/content/en/que-hacemos.md

 ### Organization of multi-stakeholder meetings and debates

-We organize them on different topics, some of them related to ongoing projects and others to topics we are interested in deepening.
+We organize events on different topics, some of them related to ongoing projects and others to topics we are interested in deepening.
 These debates are usually held in collaboration with FUNCAS and are privileged spaces with key players from different actors in civil society, the public and private sector and academia.

 Some of the last meetings were: